Brianon97/theptapp/README.md

 - A user with `is_staff = True` is a **Trainer**; `is_staff = False` is a **Client**.
 - The `Booking` model links trainers and clients via foreign keys.
 - `client_name` and `client_contact` are fallback fields (in case a client account is deleted).
-- One trainer can have many bookings; one client can have many bookings.
+- One trainer can have many bookings; one client can view many bookings.
 - No separate profile tables are used — keeping the app simple, fast, and maintainable.

 ![Database Entity Relationship Diagram](assets/images/erd/523854091-155120e0-9b63-412b-aa5b-449150ad6053.svg)